onestardao/WFGY/SAMPLE_DELIVERABLE.md

 **Pilot type**
 Failure audit pilot

-**Review window**
+**Review scope**
-Small scoped pilot based on a limited batch of representative cases
+Small scoped review based on a limited set of representative failures, system notes, and current debugging assumptions

 **Primary question**
-Why does the system keep producing wrong or unstable outputs even when the infrastructure appears mostly healthy
+Why does the system continue to produce wrong, unstable, or weakly grounded outputs even when the infrastructure appears mostly healthy

-**Output goal**
+**Deliverable goal**
-Turn scattered symptoms into a smaller set of structured failure categories, identify likely root-cause layers, and propose a practical next-step sequence
+Convert scattered symptoms into a smaller set of structured categories, identify the most likely failure layers, and recommend a practical next-step sequence

+**Overall reading**
+The system does not appear to be facing one isolated issue.
+The evidence suggests a layered debugging problem with multiple interacting surfaces.

 ---

 ## 2. Inputs reviewed

-A compact WFGY pilot may review material such as:
+The following materials were reviewed in this sample scenario:

-* representative failing cases
+* representative failing examples
 * selected logs, traces, screenshots, or prompt chains
-* architecture notes or system sketches
+* a short description of the current architecture
-* current debugging hypotheses from the team
+* the team’s current explanations or debugging hypotheses
-* known constraints on tooling, ownership, or deployment
+* key constraints on ownership, tooling, and deployment

-The exact input set may vary.
+### Boundary note

-The point is not to ingest everything.
+The pilot does not assume full access to every production component.
-The point is to review enough evidence to form a disciplined structural reading.
+The goal is to review enough material to reach a disciplined structural reading, not to claim omniscience over the whole system.

 ---

 ## 3. System snapshot

-This section gives a short plain-language description of the system under review.

-Example:

-The reviewed system is a retrieval-backed generation workflow with a multi-step prompt assembly path, a document store, a ranking layer, and a final answer-generation stage.
-The team reports recurring answer drift, occasional confident hallucinations, and unstable behavior across similar queries.
+The reviewed system is a retrieval-backed generation workflow with a multi-step prompt construction path, a document retrieval layer, a ranking layer, and a final answer-generation stage.

+The team reports the following recurring pattern:

+* some answers are fluent but incorrect
+* similar questions may produce different retrieved evidence and different final outputs
+* some failures appear before final generation
+* debugging discussions often collapse multiple error types into one generic label

+### Why this section exists

-This section should be short.
+This section is intentionally short.
-Its job is to establish context, not rewrite the team’s internal docs.
+Its purpose is to establish a readable shared context before moving into classification and judgment.

 ---

 ## 4. Observed failure surface

-This section lists the visible symptoms before deeper classification.

-Example:

-1. Answers are often plausible in tone but wrong in content
+Before any deeper interpretation, the visible failure surface in this sample case looks like this:

+1. The system often produces answers that sound stable but are not reliably grounded in the retrieved material.
-2. Similar queries produce inconsistent retrieval and inconsistent final answers
+2. Similar inputs do not consistently lead to similar retrieval and answer behavior.
-3. Some failures appear to begin before generation, especially in retrieval selection or context assembly
+3. Evidence suggests that some failures emerge before final answer generation, especially in selection or context preparation.
-4. The team’s current debugging process focuses heavily on model behavior, but evidence suggests multiple upstream layers may be involved
+4. The current debugging loop appears to focus heavily on the model output itself, while upstream layers may be contributing materially to the final result.

+### Observational status

-This section stays close to what was actually observed.
+This section stays close to visible behavior.
 It does not yet claim root cause.

 ---

 ## 5. Structured failure classification

-This is one of the core sections in a WFGY-style deliverable.
+This is one of the core sections in a WFGY-style return package.

-Example:

 ### Primary category cluster

-1. Retrieval-selection instability
+#### A. Retrieval-selection instability

-   The system appears to surface context that is variably relevant across similar requests.
+Relevant material is not being surfaced consistently enough across similar requests.

+**Confidence**
+High

+**Why this appears likely**
+Repeated variation in retrieved context suggests the issue begins upstream of final generation in at least part of the case set.

-2. Context assembly distortion
+#### B. Context assembly distortion

-   Even when useful material exists, the assembled context may over-compress, fragment, or misweight it before answer generation.
+Useful material may exist, but the way it is combined, compressed, ordered, or weighted may reduce its practical usefulness before generation.

+**Confidence**
+Medium to high

+**Why this appears likely**
+Some failures show a gap between the presence of relevant source material and the quality of the final answer.

-3. Final-answer overconfidence
+#### C. Final-answer overconfidence

-   The generation layer sometimes presents uncertain or weakly grounded outputs in a form that looks more stable than the evidence supports.
+The answer layer sometimes presents weakly supported outputs with stronger confidence than the evidence can justify.

+**Confidence**
+Medium

+**Why this appears likely**
+Observed outputs appear rhetorically stable even when grounding is partial or inconsistent.

 ### Secondary category cluster

-1. Evaluation blind spots
+#### D. Evaluation blind spots

-   The current review loop may be catching obvious wrong answers, but not consistently separating retrieval failure from orchestration failure.
+The current review loop may detect bad outcomes, but does not yet separate retrieval, orchestration, and answer-layer failures reliably enough.

+**Confidence**
+High

-2. Triage vocabulary weakness
+#### E. Triage vocabulary weakness

-   The team may be discussing several different failure layers under one generic label, making debugging slower and less reproducible.
+Multiple distinct failure patterns may be grouped under one generic description, making debugging slower and less reproducible.

-This section is where WFGY becomes useful.
+**Confidence**
+High

+### Why this section matters

-Its role is to convert raw symptoms into a smaller set of meaningful buckets.
+This section converts raw symptoms into smaller, reusable buckets.

+That matters because teams often lose time not only from technical issues, but from category confusion.

 ---

 ## 6. Likely root-cause layers

-This section gives a disciplined reading of where the problem most likely lives.

-Example:
+This section moves from classification toward deeper reading.

 ### Highest-probability layers

-1. Retrieval and selection layer
+#### 1. Retrieval and selection layer

+**Priority**
+Highest

+**Confidence**
+High

+**Reading**
-   Evidence suggests that at least part of the failure begins before the model writes the answer.
+At least part of the observed failure surface likely begins before the model writes the final answer.

-2. Context construction layer
+#### 2. Context construction layer

+**Priority**
+High

+**Confidence**
+Medium to high

+**Reading**
-   The prompt may be receiving material that is technically relevant but structurally misassembled.
+The prompt may be receiving technically relevant material in a structurally degraded form.

-3. Review and evaluation layer
+#### 3. Review and evaluation layer

+**Priority**
+High

+**Confidence**
+High

+**Reading**
-   The team’s current debugging loop may not yet isolate layer-specific failure signatures well enough.
+The current internal debugging loop may not yet distinguish failure signatures by layer clearly enough to support fast iteration.

 ### Lower-confidence but relevant layers

-1. Memory or carryover behavior
+#### 4. Memory or carryover behavior

+**Priority**
+Medium

+**Confidence**
+Low to medium

-2. Tool or handoff instability
+#### 5. Tool or handoff instability

+**Priority**
+Medium

+**Confidence**
+Low to medium

-3. Prompt framing side effects
+#### 6. Prompt framing side effects

-This section should distinguish between:
+**Priority**
+Medium

+**Confidence**
+Low

+### Interpretation rule

+A strong deliverable should separate:

-* likely
+* what appears likely
-* possible
+* what remains possible
-* still unclear
+* what is still too weak to assert

-That distinction matters a lot.
+That distinction is part of the value.

 ---

-## 7. What this most likely means
+## 7. Working diagnosis

-This section translates the diagnosis into practical reading.

-Example:
+### Core reading

 The current pattern does not look like a pure model-quality problem.

-It looks more like a layered systems problem in which retrieval quality, context assembly, and evaluation framing interact to produce unstable final answers.
+The stronger reading is that this is a layered systems problem in which retrieval quality, context assembly, and evaluation framing interact to produce unstable or weakly grounded final answers.

+### Why this matters

-This matters because the team may waste time if it continues to treat the issue only as “the model hallucinated.”
+If the team continues to read the issue only as “the model hallucinated,” it may keep applying fixes at the wrong layer.

-The evidence suggests the debugging route should become more layered and more explicit.
+The evidence in this sample case suggests that the more useful route is to separate the failure surface into upstream selection, context construction, and final-answer expression.

+### Boundary

-This section is not supposed to sound dramatic.
+This is a working diagnosis, not a claim of full proof.
-It is supposed to sharpen decision quality.

 ---

 ## 8. Recommended next moves

-This section is the most actionable part of the package.

-Example:
+This section should be concrete, limited, and sequenced.

 ### Priority 1

 Separate retrieval failure from generation failure using a smaller reviewed case set.

+**Goal**
-Do not treat all incorrect answers as one category.
+Stop treating all bad answers as one category.

+**Why first**
+This creates the cleanest structural gain for the least cost.

 ### Priority 2

-Inspect context assembly rules for compression, ranking, and ordering artifacts.
+Inspect context assembly rules for compression, ranking, truncation, and ordering artifacts.

+**Goal**
-Check whether relevant material is being technically retrieved but practically neutralized before generation.
+Check whether useful material is being technically retrieved but practically neutralized before generation.

+**Why second**
+This is one of the most likely places where “good inputs turn into weak answer conditions.”

 ### Priority 3

+Add a lightweight layer tag to internal review.

+**Goal**
-Add a lightweight review frame that tags each failure by likely layer before discussing fixes.
+Mark each failure as most likely retrieval, assembly, answer, tool, memory, or evaluation related before discussing fixes.

+**Why third**
+A small tagging habit often improves debugging clarity more than another round of vague brainstorming.

 ### Priority 4

-Use a shared internal vocabulary for repeated failure categories so that future triage is faster and less dependent on individual intuition.
+Standardize a short internal vocabulary for repeated failure classes.

-These actions should be concrete, limited, and realistically sequenced.
+**Goal**
+Reduce repeated ambiguity in triage conversations.

+**Why fourth**
+This makes future failures cheaper to discuss and faster to route.

 ---

-## 9. What is still uncertain
+## 9. What remains uncertain

-This section is very important.

-Example:
+A good deliverable should say clearly what it does not yet know.

-The reviewed material is enough to support a structured preliminary diagnosis, but not enough to make strong claims about long-run production behavior, security properties, or full-system robustness under all workloads.
+In this sample scenario, the reviewed material is sufficient for a structured preliminary reading, but not sufficient for strong claims about all long-run production behavior.

-The following remain uncertain:
+### Still uncertain

 1. Whether ranking logic or chunking logic is the dominant upstream driver
-2. Whether memory effects are meaningful or incidental
+2. Whether carryover or memory effects are meaningful or only incidental
-3. Whether some failures are benchmark-specific rather than architecture-level
+3. Whether some observed failures are benchmark-specific rather than architecture-level

-A good deliverable should say what it does not yet know.
+4. Whether the same pattern holds consistently across all major workload classes

+### Why this section matters

+Without an uncertainty section, teams often over-read a pilot and treat it as a full-system verdict.

+That would be a mistake.

 ---

-## 10. What this does not claim
+## 10. Boundaries and non-claims

-A sample WFGY return package should clearly state its boundaries.
+A compact WFGY return package should clearly state what it does **not** establish.

-Example:

-This review does not claim:
+This sample does not claim:

 * that every major failure has been found
 * that all root causes are proven
-* that the system is close to production readiness
+* that the system is near production readiness
-* that architectural changes are unnecessary
+* that architecture changes are unnecessary
-* that a small pilot replaces engineering, security, or infra work
+* that a small pilot replaces engineering, security, or infrastructure work
+* that every future failure will fit the same categories

-The purpose of the package is narrower:
+The purpose of the package is narrower and more practical:

 to improve structural clarity, reduce debugging ambiguity, and make the next round of decisions more disciplined.